 The RadMission showcases a more conventional design than other models in the Rad Power catalog.
 It’s available in both high-step and mid-step frames so most riders, regardless of height, won’t have too much trouble getting the hang of it.

 It’s marketed more as a commuter but it’s evidently more concerned with power and utility than comfort.
-It’s preferable for commuters who need to get to work faster or want to use an e-bike to workout, though.
+It’s preferable for commuters who need to get to work faster or want to use an e-bike to work out, though.
 Another thing that makes it stand out is its use of a less powerful 500W motor, but we’ve found that it saves more battery better than other budget e-bike models out there.

 Ultimately, it’s difficult to resist its price tag, which is only a little over the $1,000 mark.
 It’s the most affordable in the entire lineup while guaranteeing a solid e-bike experience and forgoing a lot of techy features.
-This makes it a great recommendation for beginners or riders who simply want to know the difference that e-bikes make, especially with its use of a single-speed drivetrain considered.
+This makes it a great recommendation for beginners or riders who simply want to know the difference that e-bikes make, especially with their use of a single-speed drivetrain considered.

-The model uses narrow tires, which are still puncture-resistant and the battery can still achieve the 45 miles of range that other Rad Power models can provide.
+The model uses narrow tires, which are still puncture-resistant and the battery can still achieve the 45 miles (72 km) of range that other Rad Power models can provide.
 It’s open to customization, too, allowing you to add a kickstand, fenders, basket, and rack, for example.
 On the whole, the RadMission combines the no-nonsense performance of most Rad Power e-bikes with a traditionally stylish design.

 We invite you to take a closer look at the RadMission model.